memoryx0/memory/README.md

-## Mainly just a github to host applications build for my blog.
+## Mainly just a github to host applications built for my blog.